dgumustel/mask-detection/README.md

 Team members: Umair Evans, Derya Gumustel, Tarun Nappoly & Amir Semsarzadeh

 COVID-19 is a global pandemic that has expanded the requirement for masks in public areas as means of protecting ourselves and curtailing the virus.
-Masks are not only crucial but also need to be worn and worn correctly to be effective.
+Masks are not only crucial, but also need to be worn and worn correctly, to be effective.
 What may appear as a no-brainer has become a difficult and cumbersome challenge to enforce both on a public and private level.

-We initially observe that object detection through CNN is an effective strategy in determining whether an individual is wearing a mask properly, incorrectly, or not at all.
+We initially observe that object detection through CNN is an effective strategy in determining whether an individual is wearing a mask properly, improperly, or not at all.
 We define correctly as having nose, mouth, and chin covered.
-Improper indicates that one of these three areas of the face are exposed or partially exposed.
+Improperly indicates that one of these three areas of the face are exposed or partially exposed.

 Our goal is the application of this model to both photos and video to enhance and improve public well being.